Net-ng/kansha/doc/board_management.rst

     Same for voting.
 Archive
     Deleted cards are still recoverable for they are actually archived.
 Show the archive column to see them.
-    If you purge the archive (action in the archive column menu), archived cards are definetly destroyed.
+    If you purge the archive (action in the archive column menu), archived cards are definitetly destroyed.
 Notifications
     This preference is open to all members so they can subscribe to activity digests for this board.